 Lacking job satisfaction?
-Whether it’s feeling unchallenged or not enough career prospects, most of us have contemplated a career change at least once.
+Whether feeling unchallenged or not having enough career prospects, most have contemplated a career change at least once.

 How Do I Know if a Career Change Is Right?

-The only person who will truly know if a career change into cosmetology is right is you.
+You are the only person who will truly know if a career change into cosmetology is right.
 Trust your gut.
-If it’s something you’ve been thinking about for a while but haven’t yet had the courage to do, chances are it could be a great fit.
+If it’s something you’ve been thinking about for a while but haven’t dared to do, it could be a great fit.

-Besides the above advice, a good indication that a cosmetology career is right for you is passionate about beauty.
+Besides the above advice, a good indication that a cosmetology career is right for you is a passion for beauty.
 The age-old idiom of “choose a job you love, and you will never have to work a day in your life” couldn’t be more true.
-If you love doing your own, or other people’s, hair and makeup, then this career may be perfect.
+This career may be perfect if you love doing your own, or other people’s, hair and makeup.

 This isn’t to say a cosmetology career is easy.
-Your passion needs to be combined with a good work ethic as well as other skills.
+Your passion must be combined with a good work ethic and other skills.

-These other skills include things like attention to detail, good communication, and great listening skills.
+These other skills include attention to detail, good communication, and great listening skills.
 There’s no perfect candidate for a cosmetology student.
-The industry is varied and unique and leaves a lot of room for individualism.
+The industry is varied and unique and leaves much room for individualism.

 Cosmetology Courses

-If you’ve decided you’d like to start looking for a new career, the next step is figuring out which cosmetology course to do.
+If you’ve decided to start looking for a new career, the next step is determining which cosmetology course to do.

 There are dedicated courses for individual elements of cosmetology.
-By this, we mean, if you want to focus on being a hairstylist only, then there’s definitely a dedicated cosmetology program to train you.
+By this, we mean that if you want to focus on being a hairstylist only, there’s a reliable cosmetology program to train you.

 If you’re unsure which aspect of beauty you love the most, you’ll likely opt for a full cosmetology program.
 These courses cover a full range of cosmetology skills, including: